 Lay of the Land

-- Palm Springs is more tourist oriented, so if it’s your first time to the desert, it might be best to stay in Palm Springs vs Palm Desert.
+- Palm Springs is more tourist-oriented, so if it’s your first time to the desert, it might be best to stay in Palm Springs vs Palm Desert.
 You can head out on a day trip to explore Palm Desert to see if it’s more your scene for your next trip (and I promise, there will be a next trip.)

 - Palm Springs is very eccentric, with a vibrant energy you just won’t get in the other areas.

 - If you are younger (or young at heart), Downtown Palm Springs is definitely where I recommend staying.
-With tons of trendy boutique hotels and restaurants, a few lively bars and entertainment, it has a faster pace than Palm Desert and neighbouring suburbs.
+With tons of trendy boutique hotels and restaurants, a few lively bars and entertainment, it has a faster pace than Palm Desert and neighboring suburbs.

 Unique Selling Points

 - The Village Fest, an outdoor local market, happens every Thursday in Palm Springs, a fun place to shop around for vintage finds and desert knick knacks

 - The airport is in Palm Springs, making it quick and cheap transport to your accommodation